 Paul Michael Agapow, lead biomedical data scientist at the Imperial College of London, argues that data science is playing an innovative role throughout the biomedicine sector.
-Innovation Enterprise spoke to Paul ahead of the Big Data and Machine-Learning for Pharma Summit about the potential of machine learning and big data within the bioscience sector.
+Innovation Enterprise spoke to Paul ahead of the AI & Data for Pharma Summit, part of DATAx New York about the potential of machine learning and big data within the bioscience sector.

 Innovation Enterprise: What is the importance of machine-learning technology and big data in the medical sector, and how has the adoption of big data and machine-learning technology disrupted the industry?

 Paul-Michael Agapow: It can be shocking to understand how fragile our understanding of health and disease is, and how much of it is based on traditional beliefs and practices and ad hoc reasoning.
 It's no wonder – disease is complicated.
 Try to understand why one person is sick compared to another person's illness and you're propelled into untangling the differences in their genomes, life histories and environments.

 There are millions of differences between you and the person next to you.
 Health-wise, what are the important ones?